-Sung Cha is an executive at Progressive (NYSE: PGR), the third largest auto insurer and the #1 motorcycle/specialty RV insurer in the U.S. She currently leads the digital media group responsible for display, mobile, social, video, connected TV, and other emerging media ad spend, as well as the related ad tech and analytical operations for the company.
+Sung Cha is an executive at Progressive (NYSE: PGR), the third largest auto insurer in the country; a leading seller of motorcycle and commercial auto insurance and through ASI, one of the top 15 homeowners insurance carriers.
+She currently leads the digital media group responsible for display, mobile, social, video, OTT/CTV, and other emerging media ad spend, as well as the related ad tech and analytical operations for the company.
 During her 25+ years at Progressive, mostly in the Direct Business, she developed and managed in-house mass media and digital media teams that spent billions of dollars in effective performance marketing advertising contributing to the company's profitable growth.
-She was also part of the core team that initiated and negotiated the 16-year Progressive Field naming rights deal.
 Sung has a BA from Wellesley College, MBA from Case Western Reserve University, and JD from Cleveland State University.

 Prior to founding Health Design Plus in 1988, Ruth Coleman had nearly 20 years of experience in HMO and medical center management, patient care, and nursing education, including executive leadership in hospital and health plan operations and marketing.
 Coleman used this breadth of managed care and care delivery experience to create a Third Party Administrator that provides highly effective management for employer sponsored health benefit plans.

-As Principal of ValTrans Health she currently consultants with healthcare organizations on creating value, executing on value-based care, direct employer relationships, and development of value-based products.
-She is co-author of Harvard Busienss Review articles on Employer purchasing healthcare directly for employees, published in June 2017 (“Why GE, Boeing, Lowe’s and Walmart are Directly Buying Healthcare for Employees”), and March 2019 (“The Big Idea: Transforming Healthcare”).
-She holds a BSN from Widener University, and an MA from The Ohio State University. ** pending board approval 7/22/19
+As Principal of ValTrans Health she currently consults with healthcare organizations on creating value, executing on value-based care, direct employer relationships, and development of value-based products.
+She is co-author of Harvard Business Review articles on Employer purchasing healthcare directly for employees, published in June 2017 (“Why GE, Boeing, Lowe’s and Walmart are Directly Buying Healthcare for Employees”), and March 2019 (“The Big Idea: Transforming Healthcare”).
+She holds a BSN from Widener University, and an MA from The Ohio State University.

 Presently involved with commercial real estate, multi-family housing industry and investments as the principal of Kay Brokerage & Consulting.
 Past President and major stockholder in United Mortgage Corp.
 In the securities business, Mr. Kay was Vice President of Ritz & Co., specializing in commodity brokerage.
 Other leadership and accomplishments include: Chairman of the Cuyahoga County Grand Jury Foremen’s Association; Certificate of Appreciation from the Cuyahoga County Prosecutor’s office; Appointed Real Estate Receiver on numerous occasions by the Cuyahoga County Common Pleas Court and Federal Court; and Chairman of the Community Advisory Committee to Big Brothers/ Big Sisters.
 He was honored by Big Brothers/big Sisters for individual service to children.
 Other positions include: Chairman for Christians & Jews’ initial building fund for the Washington Holocaust Museum, the Board of Trustees of the Cleveland Clinic Children’s Hospital and Co-Chair of the Executive Committee, Shaker Campus, member of the Cleveland Initiative Brain Health Council, Medical Affairs & Doctors Credentialing Committee of Cleveland Clinic Children’s Hospital, Case Western Reserve Community Think[box] Board and “Turnaround Management Association”.
 He is listed in the “Who’s Who of Executives & Business” and served as a legislative aide and liaison to the Ohio House of State Representatives and liaison to Kent State University.
 He attended Case Western Reserve University, Kent State, John Carroll and Community College, majored in Public Relations and Business and was a member of the tennis teams.